Code-Institute-Submissions/Quizzard-Trivia/README.md

   * I left the 13 warnings as I am using the webkit extensions for my CSS.
   [View Warnings ](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjoycey83.github.io%2FQuizzard-Trivia%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 After recitying all the errors on my HTML page they are now free from any errors.
-The single warning of the empty heading on my quiz.html page can not be rectified as I needed the heading so that I can create a class for my Java Script.
+The single warning of the empty heading on my quiz.html page can not be rectified as I needed the heading so that I can create an id class for my Java Script.
 [View Warning](assets/images/warning.JPG)